haampie/stoppels.blog/_posts/2017-03-10-compile-time-primes.md

 ---
 layout: post
 title: "Compile-time primes"
 description: "Anyone who has seen C++ template meta-programming must have come across the compile-time prime number generator by Erwin Unruh.
-Since then the language has evolved and provides a very readible alternative to template meta-programming.
-In this post I'll show the classical and modern approach."
+Since then the language has evolved and provides a very readible alternative.
+In this post I'll touch on both the classical and modern approach."
 tags: [c++]
 ---